Do’s and Don’ts When Caring For Your Septic Tank

 - DO: Reduce your water use.
 The less wastewater you have flowing through your system, the better it will be able to handle what you’re asking it to do.
 Be conservative with your water use and you may find yourself saving money by not needing to have your septic tank pumped as often, as well as the overall system lasting longer.

 - DO: Call for help if you have a question or a concern.
-Septic tanks can be complex, so if you’re concerned about an issue such as slow draining or improper function, give a certified plumber a call to come out and take a look.
+Septic tanks can be complex, so if you’re concerned about an issue such as slow draining or improper function, give a certified plumber in greenville SC a call to come out and take a look.

 There are also some actions you definitely don’t want to take when it comes to caring for your septic system, such as: